Fit as a Mama Bear

 Pinterest images with text: two images.
 The first of a mom picking up her toddler and the second of the same woman performing a hip hinge

-As far as crucial movements go, learning how to hip hinge is at the top for moms.
-The hip hinge is the movement of breaking at the hips (versus the knees as in a squat) and by training this movement it helps strengthen the posterior chain (learn more about the posterior chain and the best back of body exercises).
-For moms specifically, it helps create a strong low back when picking up kids.
+As far as crucial movements go, learning how to hip hinge correctly is at the top for moms.
+The hip hinge is the movement of breaking at the hips (versus the knees as in a squat) and by training a proper hip hinge it helps strengthen the posterior chain (learn more about the posterior chain and the best back of body exercises).

 Pinterest image with text: woman in pink shirt and black pants performing a hip hinge drills.
 Text overlay over the image about how to learn to hip hinge